Lions Lions

 Lions Lions is an American post-hardcore band from Boston, Massachusetts.

 History

 Lions Lions began in 2008 with their first EP titled Direction.
-The following year the band released their first full length album titled From What We Believe via Panic Records.
+The following year the band released their first full-length album titled From What We Believe via Panic Records.
 In 2010, Lions Lions released an EP titled The Path We Take.

-In 2012 the band announced they were releasing their second full length album, titled To Carve our Names.
+In 2012 the band announced they were releasing their second full-length album, titled To Carve our Names.
 The album was released on June 19 via Hollywood Waste Records.
 Also in late December 2012, the band released a digital EP titled Grounded.

+In 2013, lead singer Joshua Herzer was a featured artist on "The Heartless" by PVRIS, the closing track from their debut EP, Paris.

 In March 2015 Lions Lions released a six-song-EP titled Changing the Definition.

 On April 21, 2017, they self-released a full-length album titled Monument.